-A variation of the equals method described in 6.2.3 that is provided to override the Object.equals() method that the implementing class will inherit.
-The behavior is exactly the same as that in 6.2.3 except that no GSSException is thrown; instead, false will be returned in the situation where an error occurs.
+A variation of the equals method, described in section 7.2.3, that is provided to override the Object.equals() method that the implementing class will inherit.
+The behavior is exactly the same as that in section 7.2.3 except that no GSSException is thrown; instead, "false" will be returned in the situation where an error occurs.
 (Note that the Java language specification requires that two objects that are equal according to the equals(Object) method must return the same integer result when the hashCode() method is called on them.)

-another GSSName object to compare with.
+another: GSSName object with which to compare.

-6.2.5. canonicalize
+7.2.5. canonicalize